-Responsive Web Design: Custom Web Design ServicesNew Possibilities Group, LLC1033 Route 46 East, Suite 107 Clifton, NJ 07013Our talented team of professional web designers specialize in mobile-optimized, responsive web design and development.
+Responsive Web Design: Custom Web Design ServicesNew Possibilities Group, LLC882 Pompton Ave, Suite A-2 Cedar Grove, NJ 07009Our talented team of professional web designers specialize in mobile-optimized, responsive web design and development.

 In 2015, more users access the web using mobile devices than desktop or laptop computers.
 Is your site optimized?

 Simply put - responsive design means a site is flexible enough to have a native experience across the breadth of devices people use to access the web.
 With one implementation, a site can display the same content on mobile phones, tablets, notebooks, desktops - you name it.
 (For a more detailed explanation, read our blog post on the topic)

 How Does It Work?